keefm6776/ij-artefact-sales-site/README.md

 ## Code Validation:

-I have validated my site with W3C validation tools:

-1. For HTML, I have managed to eliminate any errors in the validation tool, with the exception of Errors arising from:
+1. For HTML, I have validated my code using the W3C validator and I have managed to eliminate any errors in the validation tool, with the exception of Errors arising from:

     * Extending base.html (ie no DOCTYPE or language declaration etc)
     * Use of templating syntax.

-2. For CSS, I have managed to eliminate any validation errors in my CSS as per the validation tool.
+2. For CSS, I have validated my code using the W3C validator and I have managed to eliminate any validation errors in my CSS as per the validation tool.

+3. For Python, I have used a PEP8 Formatting Tool to ensure that my code is formatted correctly as well as checking the syntax with the syntax checker at infoheap.com.

 ## Content